Abu-Salah-Musha-Lemon/admin-panel/README.md

-#🚀 ASML-ERP Dashboard — Frontend System
+#🚀ASML-ERP Dashboard — Frontend System

 A modern, fully responsive **ERP dashboard UI** built with pure HTML, CSS, and JavaScript.
 Designed for scalability and ready for backend integration with any framework.